 undergraduate of the year awards

-Now in its 13th year, the targetjobs Undergraduate of the Year Awards brought together prominent employers and talented undergraduates for a prestigious awards ceremony presented by Sue Perkins on Friday 29 April 2022.
-And, this year, it was back in person.
+Now in its 12th year, the TARGETjobs Undergraduate of the Year Awards brought together prominent employers and talented undergraduates for a prestigious awards ceremony, presented virtually by Rachel Riley on Friday 30 April 2021.

-The 12 awards were partnered by leading organisations: AECOM, CIMA, Clyde and Co, Clifford Chance, National Student Pride, Attitude, myGwork, One Young World, Enterprise Rent-A-Car, HSBC, Rolls-Royce, Skyscanner and Sky.
-There were fantastic prizes up for grabs for the students involved, including paid internships, meaningful networking meetings with senior executives and even graduate jobs.
+The nine awards were partnered by leading organisations: CIMA, Clifford Chance, National Student Pride, Attitude, myGwork, One Young World, Enterprise Rent-A-Car, HSBC, L’Oréal, Police Now and Rolls-Royce.
+There were fantastic prizes up for grabs for the students involved, including paid internships, meetings with senior executives and a graduate job!

-This year there were almost 4,000 entries from over 140 different universities across the UK and so becoming one of the 120 student finalists is a huge achievement.
+Reaching the final is a huge achievement for the 90 or so student finalists, with over 5,000 entries from 140 different universities across the UK.
 The awards are an excellent opportunity for universities to showcase the calibre of undergraduates at their institution, while giving their students the chance to practise the graduate recruitment process and secure positions with internationally recognised organisations.